Trackball

-A trackball mouse is a pointing device consisting of a ball held by a socket containing sensors to detect a rotation of the ball about two axes—like an upside-down ball mouse with an exposed protruding ball.
+A trackball is a pointing device consisting of a ball held by a socket containing sensors to detect a rotation of the ball about two axes—like an upside-down ball mouse with an exposed protruding ball.
 Users roll the ball to position the on-screen pointer, using their thumb, fingers, or the palm of the hand, while using the fingertips to press the buttons.

-With most trackballs, operators have to lift their finger, thumb or hand and reposition in on the ball to continue rolling, whereas a mouse would have to be lifted itself and re-positioned.
+With most trackballs, operators have to lift their finger, thumb or hand and reposition it on the ball to continue rolling, whereas a mouse would have to be lifted itself and re-positioned.
 Some trackballs have notably low friction, as well as being made of a dense material such as phenolic resin, so they can be spun to make them coast.
 The trackball's buttons may be in similar positions to those of a mouse, or configured to suit the user.

 Large trackballs are common on CAD workstations for easy precision.
-Before the advent of the touchpad, small trackballs were common on portable computers (such as the BlackBerry Tour) where there may be no desk space on which to run a mouse.
+Before the advent of the touchpad, small trackballs were common on portable computers and smartphones (such as a BlackBerry) where there may be no desk space on which to run a mouse.
 Some small "thumballs" are designed to clip onto the side of the keyboard and have integral buttons with the same function as mouse buttons.